MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring-pydoc-markdown/docstring.md

 A binary LED

-**Arguments**:

-- `pin`: The GPIO pin which the LED is connected
+:param pin: The GPIO pin which the LED is connected

-- `active_high`: If :data:`true` the output pin will have a high logic level when the device is turned on.
+:param active_high: If :data:`true` the output pin will have a high logic level when the device is turned on.

-- `pin_factory`: The GPIOZero pin factory.
+:param pin_factory: The GPIOZero pin factory.
 This parameter cannot be set through the configuration file

+:type name: str
-- `name` (`str`): The name of the button for use in error messages.
-This parameter cannot be set explicitly through the configuration file
+:param name: The name of the button for use in error messages.
+This parameter cannot be set explicitly
+    through the configuration file

 <a id="components.gpio.gpioz.core.output_devices.LED.flash"></a>